wallacebrf/Synology-to-TrueNAS/README.md

 Within TrueNAS go to `System --> Advanced Settings --> Init/Shutdown Scripts` and click Add

-- Description: set a description, i named mine `Startup Email`
+- Description: set a description, I named mine `Startup Email`
 - Type: set to `command`
 - Command: `python3 /mnt/volume1/web/logging/multireport_sendemail.py --subject "TrueNAS Has Started" --to_address "${address_explode[$bb]}" --mail_body_html "TrueNAS has started" --override_fromemail "$from_email_address"` where you will need to enter your email details.
 - When: set to `post init` for startup